 1. Pay attention to insurance costs before buying, not after

 Without shopping around hardly at all I settled on a 2004 Oldsmobile Alero coupe, yes a coupe Alero.
-It was actually a pretty nice car, with decent power and a decent sound system.
+It was a pretty nice car, with decent power (V6) and a decent sound system.

-What I didn’t pay attention to when buying the car and figuring out my finances was the insurance costs.
+What I didn’t pay attention to when buying the car, and figuring out my finances, was the insurance cost.

-After signing the paperwork, and committing to buying the car, I then added it to my parents insurance (I was still a teenager at the time), and it turns out it was over $300 per month.
-Of which on a teenagers hourly salary… was basically impossible.
+After signing the paperwork, and committing to buying the car, I then added it to my parents insurance (I was still a teenager at the time), and it turns out it was over $300 per month, which was double the car payment.

-I then had to scramble to find a cheaper option, which I ended up getting the lowest of the low insurance… of which I do not recommend doing at all.
+I then had to scrambled to find a cheaper option, which I ended up getting the lowest of the low insurance, of which I do not recommend doing at all.

 2. Keep maintenance costs in mind

-I have had a couple of pretty fun cars in my time of buying used cars.
+I have had a couple of fun cars in my time of buying used cars.
 Two of them were Audi.
-One was probably my favorite car, being a 2001 Audi TT with the 1.8 Liter turbo.
+One was up there as my favorite car, being a 2001 Audi TT with the 1.8 Liter turbo.

 What people don’t like to tell you, is while these vehicles tend to be low cost, and seem like a great deal.
 They will probably cost you $1500.00 per year or so in maintenance.

-Soon after buying my Audi TT, a slave cylinder went out.
+Soon after buying my Audi TT, a slave cylinder in the transmission went out.
 This is a little plastic piece that goes out in these vehicles, and requires the whole transmission to be dropped.
 The cost of fixing it, is up there with the cost of replacing the vehicle.

-Another example of this, is when I traded the downed TT for a 2002 Audi A6 ( yes I thought this was a good idea).
+Another example of this, is when I traded the now no longer drivable TT for a 2002 Audi A6 ( yes I thought this was a good idea).

 This A6 ended up having a bad valve cover, I had that valve cover replaced, and then the other valve cover goes out as I left the shops parking lot.

-Then when I decided to try and sell the vehicle, on the test drive, one of the bi-turbos starts to smoke.
+When I decided to try and sell the vehicle, on the test drive, one of the 2 turbos starts to fail.